ABRGI/aws-infrastructure/README.md

 - lib folder contains the individual stacks or constructs
 - stacks are designed to be self contained with minimal dependency on external resources.
 If there is any dependency, the pass it as a parameter in the props of the stack or construct through the app

+## Execution
+- Set the ENV variable to the environment that is being deployed
+- Create a config file with the ENV value to override the default values
+- Deploy individual apps by running `cdk deploy {appfile}.ts`

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands